-Unfortunately, these fast track and skip the line tickets don’t include access to St. Peter’s Top of the Dome, one of the most amazing Rome attractions, but I know of a way to get there.
+Unfortunately, these fast track and skip the line tickets don’t include access to St. Peter’s Top of the Dome, one of the most amazing tourist attractions in Rome, but I know of a way to get there.
 Continue reading to find out.

 These are some of the best tours of the Vatican:

-The good news is that I know exactly what to do in Rome in order to skip this line: it is now finally possible to get online tickets, which can either be printed or saved on the phone.
+The good news is that I have finally discovered what to do in Rome in order to skip this line: it is now possible to get online tickets, which can either be printed or saved on the phone.
 No more excuses not to go!

 These tours of the Vatican all include a visit to the Dome of St. Peter’s:

-Castel Sant’Angelo is one of my favorite Rome attractions.
+Visiting Castel Sant’Angelo is one of my favorite things to do in Rome.
 It is a massive fortress whose construction started in 139 AD.
 It was initially intended as Emperor Hadrian’s mausoleum but it then became a medieval citadel, a prison and a place of safety for popes during times of political unrest – there is a corridor that connects the Vatican Palace to the Castle and that provided an escape route for popes.

 One fun fact about Castel Sant’Angelo is that it was the the set of Angels and Demons, one of Dan Brown’s most famous novels.
 One more reason to include it in the list of things to see in Rome.

 The lines to get inside Castel Sant’Angelo are not nearly as bad as those at St. Peter’s Basilica and at the Vatican.
 Yet, I’d rather book my ticket in advance and get in through the fast track than have to wait for my turn to then dodge money out of my purse and wait for change.
 Sure enough, getting a fast track advance ticket to Castel Sant’Angelo is what to do in Rome to get a chance to visit this awesome place.

 Here’s some of the best tours of Castel Sant’Angelo:

-Among the places to see in Rome, there are the Capitoline Hill and Museums.
-The palace was designed by Michelangelo and it is a real work of art in and of itself – easy to see why it is one of the top Rome attractions.
+Among the things to do in Rome, I recommend paying a visit to the Capitoline Hill and Museums.
+The palace was designed by Michelangelo and it is a real work of art in and of itself – easy to see why it is one of the top tourist attractions in Rome.

 Inside the Capitoline Museums there is a fabulous collection of classical sculptures kept there since Pope Sixtus IV donated a group of bronze sculptures to the city of Rome in 1471.
 There’s also paintings by Caravaggio.

 A guided tour of the Capitoline Hill and Museums generally includes a visit to the St. Mary of Aracoeli Basilica.
-Buying it online is what to do in Rome in order to skip the line and avoid any hassle.
+I recommend getting tickets online in order to skip the line and avoid any hassle.

 Here’s the best tours of the Capitoline Hill:

-In proper unsuccessful backpacker style, hitting all the places that many avoid labelling them as “too touristy” and trying to distinguish themselves from tourists and pointing out they are travelers, I would never dream of visiting the Italian capital and skipping what is considered to be one of the top things to see in Rome – the Colosseum.
+In proper unsuccessful backpacker style, hitting all the places that many avoid labelling them as “too touristy” and trying to distinguish themselves from tourists and pointing out they are travelers, I would never dream of visiting the Italian capital and skipping what is considered to be one of the top tourist attractions in Rome – the Colosseum.

 Learn how to care less about what other travelers think on my post “How to be an unsuccessful backpacker.”

-The Colosseum, a UNESCO World Heritage Site together with the historic center or Rome, is perhaps among the most well known among Rome attractions, the most iconic and photographed one.
+Visiting the Colosseum, a UNESCO World Heritage Site together with the historic center or Rome, definitely is among the ultimate things to do in Rome.
+This is one of the most iconic and photographed tourist attractions in Rome.
 I still think that not even the best photos do it justice.
 It is just that beautiful that nobody with a pinch of salt in his brain would dream of skipping it when in Rome.

 Yes, the line to get inside the Colosseum is long and if one has limited time in the city, it can be annoying.
 But once again, I suggest getting online and buying a guided tour (that’s when a guided tour does come in handy!) with a skip the line entrance: this is what to do in Rome in order to enjoy one of its top attractions completely hassle free.
 The bonus is that the guided tours usually include a visit of the arena floor, of the third tier and even of the undergrounds.